 A: It is your responsibility to SAVE call data each time you use the system.
 If you forget to click on SAVE, your call disappears and you will not be paid.
-To avoid this, there is a system prompt “are you sure you want to leave this page?” it means you forgot to SAVE.
+If you receive the system prompt “Are you sure you want to leave this page?” it means you forgot to SAVE.

 Q: What if I make a mistake while entering?

 A: You can adjust dates or type of call in the Add Date mode any time before the deadline.
 Please note, however, if you change a weekend call to a weeknight call (or vice versa), you must re-enter the call category as it deletes the type of call when changing.
-Delete any line by using the trash can icon to the extreme right of each line.
+Delete any line completely by using the trash can icon to the extreme right of each line.

 Q: What if one of my rotations is incorrect or missing in POWER?

-A: If your rotation is incorrect, contact your Program Administrator to have this corrected immediately.
-The On Call Stipends module is based on what has been already entered by your program.
-If time does not permit, you can edit an incorrect rotation by placing your cursor over the “service” column on the right.
-Enter at least 3 letters to begin searching the field.
-If you cannot find your exact rotation, select the rotation name that best matches your experience, then enter and SAVE your call dates.
+A: If your rotation is incorrect or missing, contact your Program Administrator to have this corrected.
+This is important as your ITERs are tied to your rotations.
+In the meantime, you can edit an incorrect rotation by hovering your cursor over the “service” column on the right.
+Key in at least 3 letters to begin searching the field.
+If you cannot find your exact rotation, select the rotation name that best matches your experience, then enter and SAVE your call.